dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 categories: Hackintosh updates
 ---

 It's that time of year again, and we've got a new version of macOS on our hands!
 This year we've finally jumped off the 10.xx naming scheme and now going to 11!
-And with, a lot has changed under the hood in macOS.
+And with that, a lot has changed under the hood in macOS.

 As with [previous years](https://dortania.github.io/hackintosh/updates/2019/10/07/catalina.html), we'll be going over what's changed in macOS and what you should be aware of as a macOS and Hackintosh enthusiast.

 <details>
 <summary>Table of Contents:</summary>